professor/whiteboard/doc/MfSE_Students.md

    1. bundle exec rake spec  (Verify that all the tests pass)
    1. run the server in debug mode in an IDE.
 1. Tip: you can pretend to be any user in your development environment by modifying the current_user method of the application_controller
-1. rake doc:app (Generates API documentation for your models, controllers, helpers, and libraries.)
+1. bundle exec rake doc:app (Generates API documentation for your models, controllers, helpers, and libraries.)